This story is adapted from the winter 2018 issue of Pitt Dental Medicine magazine.

 “The School of Dental Medicine has risen from a dental school that was highly relevant to our regional community to an entity that is respected nationally and internationally because of the quality of its programs and the eminence of its research.
 We have risen well into the top 10 NIDCR-funded institutions, and this is a direct result of Braun’s leadership to recruit and cultivate this activity,” said Bernard J. Costello, who is serving as the school’s interim dean.

 One of Braun's many lasting efforts at Pitt was the 2008 opening of the Center for Patients with Special Needs, which provides multidisciplinary care, including anesthesia when needed, for patients with physical, developmental, neurological and behavioral disabilities.
 The program was the first clinic of its kind nationally and has become a blueprint for others like it across the country.

 “The purpose of the center is not only taking care of people with disabilities, which is essential, but to train our students so that when they leave here, they’re comfortable taking care of people with special needs — because not everyone needs to go to a major center like this.
 A lot of people can be cared for in a private office, but the dental practitioner needs to know that they can do it,” Braun said.

 He was also instrumental in establishing the Center for Craniofacial and Dental Genetics, the Center for Craniofacial Regeneration and the Center for Oral Health and Research in Appalachia.

-Read more about Braun's legacy in the latest issue of Pitt Dental Magazine.
+Read more about Braun's legacy in the latest issue of Pitt Dental Medicine magazine.